clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 *you should not redistribute that work in binary form* unless you consult an intellectual property lawyer.

-Please note that there is no issue with distributing ZFS in *source* form alongside Linux.
+Note that there is no issue with distributing ZFS in *source* form alongside Linux.
 According to those who argue both against and in favor of binary distribution, the CDDL and GPL are not incompatible with respect to redistribution of